hayyp/marquis/README.md

 # Marquis

-Marquis is a batch processing helper program and makes it easier to translate large files using GPT bots.
-It's been built with Poe's bot server API on Modal, a serverless platform.
-Besides being a useful help itself as a bot, it serves as a working example of current API usage for both platforms.
-For the purpose of this bot, the program uses built in data structures like `modal.Dict` and explores ways (and gotchas) to persist data between two sets of APIs with features like `modal.Secret`.
-At the heart of this program, it's acutally a proxy server program, taking care of incoming request from the client and passing forward to Poe bot servers with certain changes made during this process with `FastAPI_Poe`.
-In addtion to features required for the purpose of this program, the bot implements features such as uploading static files to a R2 bucket (with their weird API) so this part may also serve some educationed purpose.
+Marquis is a batch processing helper program designed to facilitate the translation of large files using GPT bots.
+It has been developed using Poe's bot server API on Modal, a serverless platform (so no server setup required).
+Marquis is not only a useful tool in its own right but also serves as a practical example of how to utilize the current APIs of both platforms.

+This program leverages built-in data structures, such as `modal.Dict`, and investigates methods (along with potential pitfalls) for persisting data between two different API sets.
+This is achieved through features like `modal.Secret`.
+At its core, Marquis functions as a proxy server: it manages incoming requests from clients and forwards them to the Poe bot servers, applying specific modifications during this process with the help of `fastapi_poe`.

+In addition to fulfilling its primary purpose, the bot includes features like uploading static files to an R2 bucket, despite the complexities added.
+Therefore, this component may also serve an educational purpose for those looking for a working example due to the lack of proper documentation.

 ## How to deploy a bot yourself and how to use it